aryan-0543/tk-cc-app/README.md

    - Tkinter: Tkinter is included with Python.
 No separate installation is required.
 3. Run the main script (`credit_card_gui.py`) to launch the application.

+# Implementation

+The application is implemented using Tkinter for the graphical user interface.
+Each window is created as a separate class, allowing for modularization and easy navigation between windows.
+The login functionality authenticates users against a database of registered users.

 ## Contribution